kei03kei-aiAthsany/Athsany-decision-brain/README.md

 The current demo uses HSI and XAUUSD as examples to illustrate:

 - An information‑driven view vs. bare price‑only / technical charts.
-- Under major events, how to:
+- Under major information shocks, how to:
-  - move from “there is news” to a structured **world radar**,
+  - move from **“a flood of information” to a structured world radar over your positions / exposure**,
   - see which assets / segments are truly impacted, where flows might go,
   - distinguish real impact vs. short‑term noise.